BrandonKenter/Heap-Allocator/README.md

 Visualization of general heap allocation processes performed by a heap allocator.
 This allocator supports arbitrary allocation and free requests.

 # To Do List
-- Move alloc/free methods to Heap class
-- Implement simulate functionality
+- Implement button functionality for get allocated/size
-- Implement clear functionality
+- Implement slider functionality for traversal speed
-- Support the first-fit placement policy
 - Test suite

 # Getting Started